CS

 Who Should Buy Which?

-Buy the GWM ORA 5 if: You prioritise performance, or prefer GWM's approach to design and ownership experience.
+Buy the GWM ORA 5 if: You want the lower entry price, prioritise performance, or prefer GWM's approach to design and ownership experience.

-Buy the MG HS if: You need more boot space, value a longer warranty, or prefer MG's approach to design and ownership experience.
+Buy the MG HS if: You need more boot space, value a longer warranty, need stronger towing, or prefer MG's approach to design and ownership experience.

 The Verdict

-This is genuinely close.
-The GWM ORA 5 and MG HS trade blows across the spec sheet, and neither runs away with an outright win.
+The GWM ORA 5 takes 4 of 7 key spec categories and comes in at a lower price.
 If boot space matters, the MG HS has a clear edge.
 The MG HS adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions